 All students will sit the OCR A-Level Maths exams at the end of a two-year programme of study.
 The A level mathematics qualification offers a three-paper model with defined content and calculator usage allowed in all three papers.
 The 3 papers are Pure Mathematics, Pure Mathematics and Statistics and Pure Mathematics and Mechanics.
 Pure Mathematics is the study of the underlying elements of algebra and geometry.

-It replaces the previous modules of Core 1,2,3 and 4.
-Applied Mathematics comprises of Statistics and Mechanics.
 Statistics is the study and analysis of data and information.
 It builds on the data handling topics studied at GCSE and holds strong links with Psychology and Economics.
 Mechanics is the study of forces, energy and motion.
 It is useful to study alongside A-Level Physics and provides a good foundation for studying engineering subjects at university level.

 The whole course is designed to make the subject interesting and relevant.
 Good use will be made of graphical calculators, computers and practical work where appropriate.
 The course is supported by a series of student tests which contain activities which can be studied independently by the student as well as with the help of a teacher.
 An A-Level in Mathematics is a valuable qualification and is always highly regarded.
 The subject offers a very appropriate background for many future careers and studies.